tetragrade/veracity-ttrpg/readme.md

 + What is core to the system, and what can be trivially changed?
 	1. The core is the level up system.
 If this is removed, I wouldn't really consider it the same game.
 	2. TODO comment on Facets & Control Systems
-	3. The choice of stats are important because Light supports the two afforemention systems.
+	3. The choice of stats are important because Light supports the two aforementioned systems.
-		+ Adding more stats shouldn't be too distruptive.
+		+ Adding more stats shouldn't be too disruptive.
 		+ But if you remove Light or Flesh, it'd take a bit of work to ensure that pts 1 & 2 are still in place.
 	4. The combat rules are designed to be simple, they could be swapped out with little impact.
 + When should something deal damage, vs Wounds?.